-Thomas, also a junior world champion in 2003 and 2004, entered the world cup circuit at the age of 16.
+Thomas Morgenstern, three-time Olympic champion, entered the world cup circuit at the age of 16.
 He secured his first world cup victory at the same age in Liberec and his team won four gold medals in the Nordic World Ski Championships.
+At the 2006 Winter Olympics in Turin, he won both individual and team gold medals in the "large hill" events!
 He dominated the beginning of the 2007/08 championship, winning the first six competitions; an all-time record.

-Heading into the Vancouver 2010 Winter Olympics with a fierce determination, he added to his two earlier gold medals with an Austrian team gold with Gregor Schlierenzauer, Wolfgang Loitzl and Andreas Kofler and an extraordinary 1107.9-point score.
+Heading into the Vancouver 2010 Winter Olympics with a fierce determination, he added to his two earlier gold medals a team victory with Gregor Schlierenzauer, Wolfgang Loitzl and Andreas Kofler and an extraordinary 1107.9-point score.
 "I feel so fantastic.
 It is a dream.
 And now three, three gold medals," he said afterwards. "… We have all done it together, such great friends, such a great team."